One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Viterbo is a lovely mid-sized city at the heart of Tuscia.
 You will find it about 100 km from Rome.
 Not many people outside of Italy have heard of it, so you’ll find a city that has yet to be discovered by mass tourism and with an interesting history.

-If you visit at the beginning of September, stay for Santa Rosa festival on the night of 3 September.
-It’s been added to the list of UNESCO’s intangible cultural heritage and a real treat to get to see it.
+If you visit at the beginning of September, stay for the Santa Rosa festival on the night of 3 September.
+It’s been added to the list of UNESCO’s intangible cultural heritage, and it is a real treat to see it.

 Naples and Pompeii